Ways to Care for Young People Who Are Attracted to More Than One Gender

 Transitioning refers to the medical, social, and/or legal changes made to help someone feel a greater sense of alignment with their gender, how they see themself, and how they navigate the world.
 As people explore new ways of seeing themselves in the world, it is common for attraction to shift.
 If you notice changes in your attraction after transition, it’s OK to play around with new labels or no labels at all to find what works best for you!
 Not all people who transition find this to be the case for them, and that is valid too.

 Nonbinary people can be bisexual

 Gender identity expands far outside the man/woman gender binary.
 Nonbinary people experience their gender outside of the gender binary and may come to understand their sexuality in a variety of ways.
 While nonbinary people can be bisexual, just because you identify as nonbinary does not mean you “have” to use a specific label for your sexuality.
-It’s OK to explore different labels that describe an attraction to more than one gender, and it’s also OK to identify as both bisexual and nonbinary.
+It’s OK to explore different labels that describe an attraction to more than one gender, and it’s also possible and totally fine to identify as both bisexual and nonbinary.